 The second hemistich concerns the soma, in my view, though Ge and Re both take the bullish cloud as an image of generosity and WG as morning mist.
-I take this phrase as referring to the soma swollen with water after its soaking; this image is then given both a real-world and a ritual sense, playing on two senses of $g\acute{o}r$ $n\acute{a}$ $s\acute{e}ke$.
+I take this phrase as referring to the soma swollen with water after its soaking; this image is then given both a real-world and a ritual sense, playing on two senses of $g \circ r n \circ s \circ k e$.
 In the real-world image the bull is depicted as sexually aroused (swollen) in mating with a cow, lit. "at the insemination of a cow."
-The root \sqrt{sic} frequently takes $r\acute{e}tas$ -'semen' as obj., and this is a shorthand way of expressing "at the pouring out (of semen) into a cow," vel sim.
-But in the ritual image, "at the pouring out of the cow" refers to the pouring of milk and its mixing with the soma, a very common image that is regularly sexualized.
+The root \sqrt{sic} frequently takes $r \circ t a s \circ t e s$

 I.181.9: This vs. seems to be trying to aggregate as many divinities into the final summons as possible, and it does so rather awkwardly.
 On the basis of I.117.19 áthā yuvām íd ahvayat púraṃdhiḥ "P. called upon just you two [=Aśvins]," I take púraṃdhiḥ here as the separate (female) figure, rather than as an qualifier of Pūṣan like Ge.
-Also on the basis of that passage I supply 'summoned' (generatable from huvé in c) rather than making this part of the b clause with the verb jarate - though very little depends on one or the other decision.
+Also on the basis of that passage I supply 'summoned' (generatable from huvé in c) rather than making this part of the b clause with the verb jarate -- though very little depends on one or the other decision.

 In c gṛṇānáḥ must be, quite unusually, transitive: it is ordinarily passive.
 I think the transitive value for this medial participle was induced by its etymological relationship with transitive jarate in b, mediated by the medial participle to that pres. stem, which also takes the singer, not the besung, as subj.
-See the very similar passage VI.62.1 aśvínā huve járamāṇo arkaíḥ "I call upon the Aśvins, singing with my chants."
+See the very similar passage VI.62.1 aśvínā huve járamāņo arkaíḥ "I call upon the Aśvins, singing with my chants."

 I.182.1: The first hemistich addresses the ritual performers in the plural, as they make final preparations for the sacrifice.
-Ge (fld. by WG) takes phrase rátho vṛṣaṇvān "the chariot has its bulls" as referring to the Aśvins' chariot, which is presumably hitched up and on its way.
+Ge (fld. by WG) takes phrase rátho vŕṣaṇvān "the chariot has its bulls" as referring to the Aśvins' chariot, which is presumably hitched up and on its way.
 This is certainly possible, but I think the chariot may rather refer to the sacrifice, as so often, and "its bulls" may be the Aśvins, who have arrived and so the sacrifice can be set in motion, or they could be the priests or even the paraphernalia of the prepared sacrifice.
 However, I have to admit that the next vs. focuses on the Aśvins' chariot (2cd) and their skill as charioteers (2b), so Ge's interpr. may be correct.

-Ge takes $m\acute{a}dat\bar{a}$ in b as transitive, with the Aśvins, under the guise of the various duals in cd, as obj.
-But $m\acute{a}da$ - is rarely if ever transitive, and it seems best to take cd as containing an annunciatory phrase pointing to the Aśvins' presence (or soon-to-be presence) at our ritual.
+Ge takes $m \dot{a} dat \bar{a}$ in b as transitive, with the Asvins, under the guise of the various duals in cd, as obj.
+But $m \dot{a} da$ - is rarely if ever transitive, and it seems best to take cd as containing an annunciatory phrase pointing to the Asvins' presence (or soon-to-be presence) at our ritual.